Elastic Shape Analysis of Movement Data: Comparison to Conventional Discrete Summaries

-Figure~\ref{fig:Ftestplots} presents a scatterplot of p-values from F-tests of nested models, displayed on a base-10 logarithmic scale.
-The horizontal axis shows p-values for testing reduced models with full-curve predictors, while the vertical axis represents p-values for reduced models with conventional discrete summary predictors.
+Figure~\ref{fig:nestedtestplots} presents a scatterplot of p-values from the LRTs of nested models, displayed on a logarithmic scale.
+The horizontal axis shows p-values for testing full-curve reduced models, while the vertical axis corresponds to p-values for conventional discrete summary reduced models.
 For readability, the axes are labeled on the original scale.

-A red dashed line marks the $\log_{10}(0.05)$ threshold on both axes, corresponding to the $0.05$ significance level.
-Gray circles represent models where neither reduced model was rejected, a category that includes most clinical traits.
-This is unsurprising, as many clinical traits have limited association with biomechanics or are inherently difficult to predict, meaning that more complex gait predictors would not be expected to provide much additional value beyond simpler models.
+The green plus signs highlight traits for which the full-curve reduced model was not rejected, while the conventional discrete summary reduced model was rejected, meaning conventional discrete summaries provided no additional explanatory value.
+The corresponding traits include joint compressive force; both measures of radiographic OA severity (JSW and KLG); all of the anthropometric and mobility measures; and sex and race.
+Balance confidence, one of the fall-related traits, was also in this group, though close to the 0.05 threshold.

-Green plus signs highlight models where the reduced model with full-curve predictors was not rejected, while the reduced model with conventional discrete summary predictors was rejected, meaning conventional summaries provided no additional predictive value.
-The corresponding traits include Worst knee KLG, Balance confidence, Weight, Waist circumference, Hip circumference, Walking speed, Walk distance, BMI, Male, and Black.
-These results are consistent with our previous $R^2$ comparisons, as these traits were either those for which only full-curve models had significant $R^2$ values or those where the $R^2$ values were substantially larger than those of models using conventional discrete summaries.
+The gray circles represent cases in which neither reduced model was rejected, which account for roughly half of the traits.
+These include both inflammatory biomarkers; self-reported pain and function; health-related quality of life measures; all but one fall-related trait; and age.
+Except for the biomarkers and age, these traits are Likert-type scale scores, which are highly subjective and generally difficult to model.
+Although inflammatory biomarkers and age are important in OA, there is no known direct relationship with gait biomechanics.
+Therefore, it is unsurprising that more complex gait variables do not provide significant explanatory value beyond simple discrete summaries for the gray-circle traits.

-Importantly, there are no cases where the model with full-curve predictors is rejected while the model with conventional discrete summary predictors is not.
-In fact, no points appear to the left of the vertical red dashed line, indicating that the reduced model with full-curve predictors was never rejected and is consistently a suitable approach.
+No points fall to the left of the vertical red dashed line, meaning there were no instances in which the full-curve reduced model was rejected while the conventional discrete summary reduced model was not.
+Although sex (Male) is near the 0.05 threshold for the full-curve reduced model, it is well below the threshold for the conventional discrete summary reduced model.
+Overall, these results show that a model based solely on full-curve modes is a consistently suitable approach.